-Messages to Students

-Phone messages from parents indicating a schedule or transportation change may be left with a school secretary.
+Messages to Students Phone messages from parents indicating a schedule or transportation change may be left with a school secretary.
 The secretaries will NOT interrupt a class or hand deliver a message to a student except for an extreme emergency.
-The office staff will communicate with the appropriate teacher as needed.
+The office staff will place a note on the student's locker, asking the student to come to the office to get the message.

-National Honor Society

-A local chapter of the National Honor Society has been established to recognize students who have demonstrated scholarship, service, leadership, and character.
+National Honor Society A local chapter of the National Honor Society has been established to recognize students who have demonstrated scholarship, service, leadership, and character.